How important is volunteer work to Swiss democracy?

 How the Swiss militia system strengthens civic identity – and favours the privileged

 Edited by Reto Gysi von Wartburg.
-Translated from German by Catherine Hickley
+Translated from German by Catherine Hickley/ac

 In compliance with the JTI standards